FAQs for web design, SEO, hosting, etc

 Very importantly we are able to identify the IP address of the computer which was used to submit the form, and add that IP address to a blacklist, thus blocking that same computer from making further form submissions.

-Can I be spammed through my website contact form? ⇨
+Can I be spammed through the contact form on my website? ⇨

 It’s a fact that there are some very unscrupulous people out there who will try by all means possible to spam and scam any target they choose, whether it’s a bank, social media platform, clone an account, or target the phones or laptops of individuals like you and me.